vocawaves/vlc-switch-config/README.md

 Switch between VLC configurations

 ## About
 This is a small Python CLI utility used to switch between configuration files on VLC.
 This is helpful for if you have one for production and one for testing to show more information.
-I've only tested this on Windows currently, but Linux support will be tested soon.
-Please note that custom installations of VLC may not work correctly.

 ## Installation
 ### Requirements